neneyhsw/programming/README.md

 ### In sorting.c
 caseA is ascending, caseB is descending, and caseC is random.
 This repository use bubble sort, selection sort, and heap sort.
-Calculating the average time to nine decimal place.
+Calculating the average time to nine decimal places.

 The result shows: